 Service implementation is complex and represents an area in which community pharmacy has had limited past experience.
-Pharmacists have expressed the need for more assistance in guiding the implementation of services.^{27,28} Evidence has shown that CPS provision can result in a viable pharmacy practice, nonetheless the perception by pharmacy owners that this viability cannot be sustained in the long term has hindered service implementation.^{27,42,44} There is an existing reliance on dispensing medications as the key source of income supports the product orientated model.
-The challenges in optimising viability through CPS provision include payment for services to reduce community pharmacy reliance to product supply and validating any cost to patients and/or third party payers.42 There has been criticism of the lack of implementation has been attributed to practitioners.
-However, an alternative hypothesis may be that there has not been a profession-wide, holistic integrated approach would incorporate all significant factors and aid in capacity building of pharmacy owners and pharmacy practitioners.^{27,55}
+Pharmacists have expressed the need for more assistance in guiding the implementation of services.
+Evidence has shown that CPS provision can result in a viable pharmacy practice, nonetheless the perception by pharmacy owners that this viability cannot be sustained in the long term has hindered service implementation.
+There is an existing reliance on dispensing medications as the key source of income supports the product orientated model.
+The challenges in optimising viability through CPS provision include payment for services to reduce community pharmacy reliance to product supply and validating any cost to patients and/or third party payers.
+There has been criticism of the lack of implementation even when payment has been available for service provision.
+Much of this lack of implementation has been attributed to practitioners.
+However, an alternative hypothesis may be that there has not been a profession-wide, holistic integrated approach specific to pharmacists who wish to adopt CPS.
+The holistic integrated approach would incorporate all significant factors and aid in capacity building of pharmacy owners and pharmacy practitioners.